 Students who have not made satisfactory academic progress after being placed on warning status may file an appeal to the Satisfactory Academic Progress Appeals Committee (SAPAC).
-Students appealing for Continuing Education (CE) non-credit classes will follow the same guidelines as students appealing for Undergraduate (UG) credit classes.

 You can appeal if:

 - a.
 There is a death of a relative

 - b. an injury or illness occurred

 - c. other special circumstances